 CALM THE MIND

 Both explanations of Yoga Sutra 1.2 “Yoga citta vritti nirodhah” help us to understand what we seek in our practice and in our lives.
-What we seek is stillness, the decluttering and calming of the mind in order to exist and take actions from a place of steadiness and discernment, rather than from a place of being reactive and steered by our emotions.
+What we seek is stillness, the decluttering and calming of the mind in order to exist and take action from a place of steadiness and discernment rather than from a place of reactivity, being steered by our emotions.

 YOGA & THE SUTRAS